collabnix/kubelabs/Logging101/kafka.md

 Topics aren't static and can be considered to be a stream of data.
 This means that topics are being expanded as new events get added in.
 If you consider a large system, there may be hundreds of such topics that maintain logs for all sorts of events in real-time.
 I think you can already see how real-time data being appended into a continuous stream can be a gold mine for data scientists or engineers looking to perform analysis and gain insights from the data.
 So, this naturally means that entire services can be introduced simply to process or simply to visualize and display this data.

+## Kafka brokers

+Kafka brokers can be likened to worker nodes in a Kubernetes cluster.
+Each broker is a single Kafka server, and the number of brokers can be scaled up infinitely depending on the amount of data that needs to be streamed.
+All these brokers together are called a Kafka cluster.
+While this architecture looks a lot like the Kubernetes architecture, there is one major difference.
+In a Kubernetes cluster, the client would interact with the Kube API in the master node, which would then get the scheduler to schedule pods.
+In the case of a cluster, there is no master node, and the client may contact any of the brokers directly.
+Each broker contains information about all the other brokers and is able to act as an intermediary for the client.
+Due to this, the brokers are also known as bootstrap servers, which is a command you will be seeing used a lot later in this lesson.

 ## Kafka Connect

 While Kafka was initially released in 2011, it really started gaining popularity in recent years.
 This means that many large businesses which already had large quantities of data and processes on how the data was handled would have a hard time switching to Kafka.
 Additionally, some parts of the system may never be converted to Kafka at all.
 Kafka connect exists to support these kinds of situations.